immerjs/immer/readme.md

 ---

-Immer (German for: always) is a tiny package that allows you work with immutable state in a more convenient way.
+Immer (German for: always) is a tiny package that allows you to work with immutable state in a more convenient way.
 It is based on [_copy-on-write_](https://en.wikipedia.org/wiki/Copy-on-write) mechanism.

 The basic idea is that you will apply all your changes to a _draftState_.
 Which is a proxy of the _currentState_, and once all your mutations are completed, immer will produce the _nextState_ based on the mutations to the draft state.
 This means that you can interact with your data by simply modifying it, while keeping all the benefits of immutable data.